gmpassos/docker_commander/README.md

 void main() async {

-  // A `DockerHost` running at '10.0.0.52:8099'
-  var dockerHost = DockerHostRemote('10.0.0.52', 8099, username: 'admin', password: '123')
+  // A connect to a `DockerHost` running at '10.0.0.52:8099' var dockerHostRemote = DockerHostRemote('10.0.0.52', 8099, username: 'admin', password: '123')

-  // Creates a `DockerCommander` for a remote host machine: var dockerCommander = DockerCommander(dockerHost);
+  // Creates a `DockerCommander` for a remote host machine: var dockerCommander = DockerCommander(dockerHostRemote);

-  // Initialize `DockerCommander`:
-  await dockerCommander.initialize();
+  // Initialize `DockerCommander` (at remote server): await dockerCommander.initialize();
-  // Ensure that Docker daemon is running. await dockerCommander.checkDaemon();
+  // Ensure that Docker daemon is running (at remote server): await dockerCommander.checkDaemon();

-  // Run Docker image `hello-world`: var dockerContainer = await dockerCommander.run('hello-world');
+  // Run Docker image `hello-world` (at remote server): var dockerContainer = await dockerCommander.run('hello-world');

-  // Behavior is the same of example `DockerHostLocal`.
+  // Behavior is the same of example using `DockerHostLocal`.
   // Internal `DockerRunner` will sync remote output automatically:

+  // ...

   // Gets all the STDOUT as [String]. var output = dockerContainer.stdout.asString;
   print(output);

   // ...

 }

 ```